 Don't want to display the overall grade?
 Select Hide this message to remove this prompt from your screen.
 If you change your mind, you can always change this setting in the Gradebook Settings.

-To get started, choose between Gradebook item weights or Gradebook category weights in Overall Grade Settings.
-The course content list changes based on your selection, and you can begin to assign grade percentage weights.
+To get started, choose between Points or Weighted for the Overall Grade Calculation.
+The course content list changes based on your selection, and you can begin to assign grade points or percentage weights.
 If you use category weights to calculate the overall grade, you can expand a category to see the graded items included.

-Type an overall grade percentage for each item or category in the gradebook to give them more weight in the student's grade.
+Type a point or an overall grade percentage for each item or category in the gradebook to give them more weight in the student's grade.
 The total for all overall grade percentage fields must equal 100%.